Archives West Finding Aid

 Acquisition Information

 Gift of Thomas McGuane, December 2022.
 A portion of McGuane's unprocessed papers held at Michigan State University were transferred to Montana State University in April 2023.
 In November 2023, McGuane sent an addition of awards and plaques which were incorporated into Series 4, Sub-series 3: Public Events, Speeches, and Awards.
+In June 2024, Montana State University acquired an additional twenty-four boxes of McGuane's papers from Michigan State University.

 Appraisal Notes

 Approximately two linear feet of advanced reader copies (ARC) have been removed from this collection.
 Removed ARCs have been inventoried and any associated correspondence has been retained.
-The list of ARCs and corresponcence can be found in Series III: Works by Others and Collected Items.
+The list of ARCs and correspondence can be found in Series III: Works by Others and Collected Items.

 Duplicate copies of manuscripts that contained no mark-ups or additional edits have also been removed from the collection.
 Duplicate copies of magazines featuring reviews of McGuane's work or published copies McGuane's essays and short stories have been removed as well, and at least one copy of these publications has been retained.